thunderrabbit/bootstrap-redmine-deploy/README.md

     ansible-playbook playbook_030_install_redmine.yml

-As of this writing, if you can get Redmine to run on the server (as a subdomain like redmine.example.com (which can work with an appropriate entry in local `/etc/hosts` file)), you'll be my hero.
-See https://www.upwork.com/jobs/_~01b940f0474e3a416c for details.
+As of this writing, we want to make it connect via SSL, so I'm working on

+    ansible-playbook playbook_035_install_redmine.yml or something

 ## AWS Keys